Autism and learning to respond to one’s name

-3. After you say his name, quickly tap him on his shoulder or gently lift his head to face you.
+After saying the child’s name, immediately tap his shoulder and, if needed, gently guide his face to look at you.3.
+After you say his name, quickly tap him on his shoulder or gently lift his head to face you.
 I recommend against requiring direct eye contact, as it can be truly uncomfortable for some people affected by autism.

 4. As soon as he looks towards you (even inadvertently), provide the rewarding activity or item along with immediate praise such as “nice responding to your name.

 Allow him to return to his previous or another activity.
 This resets the opportunity for more practice.